dayoon-ko/illusory_completion/README.md

-# Is Enough Not Enough?
-Illusory Completion 🧠 in Search Agents 🔍
+# Is Enough Not Enough?<br>Illusory Completion 🧠 in Search Agents 🔍

 This repository contains implementations of the paper **"Is Enough Not Enough?
 Illusory Completion in Search Agents."**